-Her Power works directly with high school-aged, teen girls with disabilities at an event designed to promote critical thinking about society’s messages, eliminate shame, develop leadership skills and encourage self-acceptance.
+Her Power works directly with high school-aged, teen girls with disabilities and for the first time middle school girls with disabilities at events designed to promote critical thinking about society’s messages, eliminate shame, develop leadership skills and encourage self-acceptance.
 We aim to be fully inclusive of all types of disabilities (including invisible disabilities), by providing personal attendant services, a 24-hour nurse, and inclusive menus for people with medical/religious dietary needs.
 Our staff are all disabled women, trauma-informed, and undergo full background checks each year.

 If you have any questions about Her Power! please reach out we are happy to talk to you about any questions or concerns you may have.

 What is Her Power!

 The media and some adults are continually telling us with disabilities how we are supposed to act, who we are supposed to be, and what we are supposed to look like.
 Together we will CHALLENGE it all.
 As a group, we will undo stereotypes and shatter myths about what it means to be a girl with a disability.

 At this interactive four-day overnight event we will use art-based activities to learn from each other and how to teach the world how we see ourselves.

 - You will use your VOICE.

 Her Power! works directly with girls with disabilities through a unique, four-day event designed to promote critical thinking about society’s messages, eliminate shame, develop leadership skills and encourage self-acceptance.
 This event is built on the best practices of the disability justice community and emerging research in female development, and goes beyond self-esteem programming to provide a venue for real self-empowerment.
 Learn more about Her Power! on our homepage.